This guide will cover:

 -

-Account – always use a 76xxx Natural Account Code (Internal Allocation & Sales) for this segment such as:
+Account – This is a drop-down list with Natural Account Codes (Internal Allocation & Sales) related to IDTs such as:

 -